bbc/audio-orchestrator/Readme.md

 ![Architecture overview](docs/OrchestratorArchitecture_KH_2020-05-27.png)

-_NB the update service shown in the diagram is not yet implemented._
+_NB the update service shown in the diagram was not implemented._

 # Development